-An Advance Decision to refuse treatment (AD) or Living Will is a written or oral statement that sets out medical treatment or procedures that a person does not want to receive in certain circumstances in the future.
+An Advance Decision to refuse treatment (AD) or Living Will is a decision that is made now to refuse specific medical treatments or procedures in the future.

-Since October 2007 such documents are covered by the terms of the Mental Capacity Act.
-An Advance Decision can only be relied upon if the person concerned lacks the required capacity to make a decision about their own treatment at the time the decision is needed.
+Advance Decisions are covered by the terms of the Mental Capacity Act and can only be relied upon if the person concerned lacks the required capacity to make a decision about their own treatment at the time the decision is needed.

 An Advance Decision does not have to be in writing but it is much clearer if it is.
 If an oral statement is given it should be made to your GP or healthcare professional to avoid being overlooked.

-If the Advance Decision purports to deal with life sustaining treatment it MUST satisfy the criteria set down in the Mental Capacity Act:
+If the Advance Decision also deals with life sustaining treatment it MUST satisfy the criteria set down in the Mental Capacity Act:

 An Advance Decision can be revoked or amended at any time whilst you have the mental capacity to do so.